The University of Texas at Austin- What Starts Here Changes the World

 Research

-Orc uses four "combinators" to express concurrency.
+Orc uses four combinators to express concurrency.
 (Surprisingly, the familiar fork–join construct is not one of them.)
 These four combinators form an simple but very expressive system for structuring concurrent work.
-Using Orc's combinators has been called "structured concurrent programming", drawing an analogy to structured programming's replacement of unmethodical use of goto and if statements with systematic control statements.
-[An interesting historical note: We do this work in Dijkstra's former office.]
+Using Orc's combinators has been called “structured concurrent programming”, drawing an analogy to structured programming's replacement of unmethodical use of goto and if statements with systematic control statements.

 One can think of a continuum of types of parallelism, from processor instruction-level parallelism at the fine-grained end, to loosely-coupled cross-organization human process concurrency at the course-grained end of the continuum.
 Orc addresses the needs at the middle-to-course part of the continuum, by providing language semantics for developers to easily use services such as wide-area distributed services (for example, Web services) and address the resulting reliability and timing concerns.